Master Plan and Scheme approved

 This follows community consultation in late 2024 and reviews by the Bentley Land Redevelopment Committee, the DevelopmentWA Board, and the Minister for Planning and Lands.

-We are now focused on developing a new set of documents that will guide the built form and public spaces within the redevelopment.
-These documents ensure a consistent look and feel across a precinct and work together to ensure high quality builds and shared community spaces.
-These documents include:
+We are now seeking feedback on the Draft Bentley Design Guidelines and Draft Bentley Development Policies that will guide the built form and public spaces within the redevelopment.
+These documents will ensure a consistent look and feel across the precinct and work together to achieve positive community-centric and sustainable outcomes.

-Place Plan: a community-driven road map informed by local ideas to make public spaces active and vibrant to strengthen community identity and connection.
+In the coming months, we will release our Place Plan which is a community-driven road map informed by local ideas to make public spaces active and vibrant to strengthen community identity and connection.
 This is being developed in partnership with the Town Team Movement.

 Key features of the Master Plan